Sheriff’s Office in Ohio releases photos of truck driven by ‘armed and dangerous’ man - NewsBreak

 Michael R. Atkinson, 41, of Coolville, Ohio, is accused of entering a home while brandishing a sawed-off shotgun.
 He stole money and a firearm, the Sheriff’s Office says.

-Deputies believe Atkinson fled in an older model single-cab Dodge Ram that initially looked like it was spray-painted black.
+Deputies believe Atkinson fled in an older model single-cab Dodge Ram that initially looked like it was spray-painted black.2 men dead after Dayton shooting ID’d

 The Sheriff’s Office released photos of Atkinson allegedly driving that vehicle.
 They say the photos were taken outside of the Cool Spot in Coolville.